drb27/ecc/README.md

 Contributions
 -------------

 You are encouraged to contribute improvements to this code.
 The official repository is at http://github.com/drb27/ecc.
+You can check out the issues, some of these are labelled __`helpwanted`__.

 License
 -------